hocus-dev/hocus/rfd/0001-block-registry.md

   deleteImage(image: Image): void

-  // Loads an image from buildfs transferred via virtio-fs or downloaded from the internet using skopeo loadImageFromDisk(path: path_to_oci_dump, outputId?: string): Image
+  // Loads an image from buildfs transferred via virtio-fs or downloaded from the internet using skopeo
+  // This will destroy data, as layers will be moved not copied loadImageFromDisk(path: path_to_oci_dump, outputId?: string): Image
-  // Creates a RW layer on top of an image, creates a random hash createContainer(image: Image, outputId?: string): Container
+  // Creates a RW layer on top of an image, creates a random id if `outputId` is not supplied createContainer(image: Image, outputId?: string): Container
   // Converts the RW layer back into a RO layer, this deletes the container as overlaybd does not support cow snapshots commitContainer(container: Container, outputId?: string): Image